mskccpatiented/contentaudit/_posts/2012-10-29-towards-the-end-of-life-final.md

 If Death Occurs at Home
 Conclusion
 Introduction
       This booklet is for patients with advanced cancer who are moving towards the end of their lives.
 It is also for the people who care for and love them.
 You and your family may be wondering what lies ahead.
 We cannot tell you exactly, because patients have different symptoms and different needs at the end of life.
 This booklet will help you understand some of the symptoms you may experience towards the end of life and the options you have available to you.

       At Memorial Sloan-Kettering we want to make sure you understand your treatment options.
 By understanding your options you can make informed decisions about your care at the end of life.
 New York State has a new law that supports us in this effort.
 It is called the Palliative Care Information Act (2010).
 This law requires doctors and nurse practitioners to discuss the options with patients with a terminal illness.
 A terminal illness is one which is expected to result in death within six months.
 They must talk about the prognosis, treatment options, including the risks and benefits, and pain relief.
 Some patients are not able to make their own decisions about these things.
 The law requires us to give this information to a person with authority to make decisions for them.
 This is usually the person assigned by the patient on the Health Care Proxy Form.
 Your physician or nurse practitioner may not wish to talk with you about your care end of life options.
-In that case, he or she must arrange for another physician or nurse practitioner to do so.
+In that case, he or she must arrange for anotherphysician or nurse practitioner to do so.

 Palliative Care
       Palliative care is an approach to caring for patients and their families.
 Palliative care specialists are healthcare professionals who are expert in helping people optimize their quality of life when they are facing life-threatening or debilitating illnesses.
 Unlike hospice care, which is for people at the end of life, palliative care is provided as part of acute care, along with chemotherapy and other treatments.

       Your primary cancer doctor can often provide palliative care during this time, but sometimes patients need more specialized palliative care.
-In this case, your primary doctor may call on the Memorial Sloan-Kettering’s Pain and Palliative Care Service.
+In this case, your primary doctor may call on the Memorial Sloan-Ketterings Pain and Palliative Care Service.
 The doctors, nurses and nurse practitioners from this service will work closely with your cancer doctors to make you comfortable.

       At some point you and your doctor may decide that the goal of your care can longer be to cure your cancer.
 Instead the goal is to relieve your symptoms.
 With the focus moved from cure to comfort, you and your family can concentrate on the quality of the time you have left.
 You might live for days, weeks, or many months.
 Palliative care aims to help you make the most of this time.